MelanconR22/MelanconR22/README.md

 ## A little info about me:

-:necktie: Looking to break into Data Analytics </br>
+### :necktie: Looking for first role in Data Analytics </br>
-:golf: PGA Certified Golf Professional
+:golfing_man: PGA Certified Golf Professional </br>
+:house_with_garden: Mortgage Underwriter </br>
+:bar_chart: Data Storyteller

+### 👨‍🎓Education:
+* Data Analytics Certificate - University of Kansas
+* Master of Business Administration - Louisiana State University Shreveport
+* Bachelor of Business Administration Marketing - New Mexico State University

 <!--
 **MelanconR22/MelanconR22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.